rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/54_tooling-and-debugging/544_system-matrics.md

 ## Memory usage
 You can collect and visualize device memory metrics by subscribing to the memory usage system metric.
 To know more about the data fields associated with memory usage, read here.

+Some of the metrics data measured in a memory usage graph are:

 * **available** is the amount of memory that is available.
 It is an integer value shown as byte.
 * **available_percent** is the percentage of memory that is available.
 It is a floating-point value shown as percentage